 More ESL lesson plans for beginners

 We hope that you were able to grab a few ideas from this lesson plan.
 Our suggested next lesson focuses on expressing likes and dislikes in the third person.
-Be sure to check out our full list of ESL lesson plans for beginners (A1 Mid-level), as well as the complete collection.
+Be sure to check out our full library of ESL lesson plans for beginners (A1 Mid-level), as well as the complete collection.

-Are you an Android user?
+Are you an iOS or Android user?
 Then you should give our app a go!
-The TEFL Handbook app has over 100 lesson plans, 300+ ESL activities, over 100 ideas for games and has been designed for the ESL the classroom.
+The TEFL Handbook app has over 160 lesson plans, 750+ low-resource ESL activities, over 100 ideas for games and has been designed for the ESL the classroom.